Short Answer:

 1) Do I need to take probiotics?

-If your lab test shows that you have sufficient protective Lactobacillus bacteria (all Lactobacillus species combined are over 50% except Lactobacillus iners), you may not need to take a probiotic supplement.
-Once the bad bacteria are cleared, your good Lactobacillus bacteria will grow up and become the dominant species.
+If your lab test shows that you have sufficient protective Lactobacillus bacteria (all Lactobacillus species combined are over 70% except Lactobacillus iners), you may not need to take a probiotic supplement.
+Once the bad bacteria are cleared, your good Lactobacillus bacteria will grow and become the dominant species.

 2) What if I do not have a recent lab test?